sorensoncapital/affinity-api-powershell-wrapper/README.md

 # Typically in automated settings, Set-AffinitySetting and Export-AffinitySetting would only
 # be run once for each computer / user combination.

-# In interactive settings, just calling Set-AffinitySetting will collect the user's credentials
+# In interactive settings, just calling Set-AffinitySetting will collect the user's credentials at runtime
-# at runtime.

 # Finally, start scripting
 $ListEntries = Get-AffinityListEntry -ListName 'List'